GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Film_Paradise/Film_Paradise_Episode_Seven.md

 1. Muddle the leaves of Eden.
 Applied technique / technology to the leaves of fruits.
 Middle the mint.
 Muddle the MonoMyth tales.
 There's a twist in your Joycean tale. https://youtu.be/1oqOrI8yK-4?t=125 "you're lying on [the corner of Merchant's Quay](https://fwannotated.blogspot.com/2014/09/eve-and-adam-in-fw.html)...
 Telling the World how it's meant to be"

-2. "Zafiro Añejo tequila for big moments, but fans also associate cocktails with the show, sometimes referencing popular drinks like the Moscow Mule Kim orders, or even the vibe of a "**Morning Mojito"** as a nod to the show's New Mexico setting and characters like Nacho Varga (Mijo)." - Google Search summary 2025-12-16 morning USA
+2. "Zafiro Añejo tequila for big moments, but fans also associate cocktails with the show, sometimes referencing popular drinks like the Moscow Mule Kim orders, or even the vibe of a "**Morning Mojito"** as a nod to the show's New Mexico setting and characters like Nacho Varga (Mijo)."
+(Jeremiah Bitsui) - Google Search summary 2025-12-16 morning USA

-3.

 &nbsp;